emilyhorsman/nightshades-python/README.md

 ## Goals

-Eventually this will serve a REST API over HTTP which any client could use.

 I’m thinking of using something like [maxogden/menubar](https://github.com/maxogden/menubar) to create a decoupled web client that could plop into a menu bar.